 Key indicators Desired trend Current status Modernise courts and tribunals We aim to resolve all serious harm cases within 12 months.
 Serious harm cases are category 3 and 4 criminal cases where offenders can get more than 2 years imprisonment.
-Increase over time to 100% 2016/17: 90% 2015/16: 92% Reduce crime, victimisation and harm Recorded victimisations per 10,000 population Decrease over time • NZ GSS 2016: 63.4% of New Zealanders have a high level of trust in the Courts.
-From the New Zealand Crime and Victims Survey: Proportion of adults who have experienced one or more victimisation incidents in the past year (victimisation prevalence) Proportion of adult family violence victims Proportion of adults who have experienced multiple victimisations Decrease over time Initial results from the NZCVS will be published in December 2018 and reported in the Ministry of Justice Annual Report 2018/19.
-Im prove justice outcomes for Ma āori Institutional Trust - trust by Māori in the courts as measured by the New Zealand General Social Survey.
-Increase over time • NZ GSS 2016: 48.6% of Māori have a high level of trust in the Courts.
-From the New Zealand Crime and Victims Survey: Proportion of Māori adults who have experienced one or more victimisation incidents in the past year (victimisation prevalence) Proportion of Māori adult family violence victims Proportion of Māori adults who have experienced multiple victimisations Decrease over time Initial results from the NZCVS will be published in December 2018 and reported in the Ministry of Justice Annual Report 2018/19.
+Increase over time to 100% 2017/18: 88% 2016/17: 90% 2015/16: 92% Reduce crime, victimisation and ha rm Recorded victimisations per 10,000 population Decrease over time June 2018: 540 June 2017: 573 June 2016: 569 June 2015: 553 From the New Zealand Crime and Victims Survey: Decrease over time 2018 Results: Proportion of adults who have experienced one or more victimisation incidents in the past year (victimisation prevalence) • 29% Proportion of adults who are victims of family violence Physical violence: 2%Physical and psychological violence: 4.2% Proportion of adults who have experienced multiple victimisations 11% (38% of all victims)4% of adults experienced 47% of all crime incidents Improve justic ce outcomes for Māc pri Institutional Trust - trust by Māori in the courts as measured by the New Zealand General Social Survey.
+Increase over time NZ GSS 2016: 48.6% of Māori have a high level of trust in the Courts.
+From the New Zealand Crime and Victims Survey: Decrease over time 2018 Results: Proportion of Māori adults who have experienced one or more victimisation incidents in the past year (victimisation prevalence) • 37% Proportion of Māori adults who are victims of family violence Physical violence only: 4%Physical and psychological violence: 7.3% Proportion of Māori adults who have experienced multiple victimisations 18% (48% of all Māori victims)

 Key indicators Desired trend Current status Treaty of Waitangi claims are settled with groups who are ready.
-Increase over time At 30 June 2017 91% of iwi groups had a recognised mandate and deeds of settlement had been signed with 61% of all groups.
+3 Increase over time At 30 June 2018 92% of iwi groups had a recognised mandate and deeds of settlement had been signed with 63% of all groups.
+At 30 June 2017 91% of iwi groups had a recognised mandate and deeds of settlement had been signed with 61% of all groups.
 At 30 June 2016 87% of iwi groups had a recognised mandate and deeds of settlement had been signed with 59% of all groups.
 Provide great service to the public every day Measured through the performance measures in the Estimates of Appropriations for Votes Justice, Courts and Treaty Negotiations.
 Achieve or exceed the target for each measure Results of the Estimates performance measures are reported quarterly to the Ministry's Strategic Leadership Team and annually in the Ministry of Justice annual report.